 Smash to release juices.

 Cover again with an air-tight lid, and allow to ferment on counter for 3 days before transferring to the fridge to store.

 Sauerkraut is ready to eat after the countertop fermentation.

-Don’t you need whey or a starter culture?
+Don’t you need whey or a starter culture to make sauerkraut?

 No, the cabbage will have flora on it from the air, that will get trapped in the liquid.
 The salt and lack of oxygen under the liquid will prevent the bad bacteria from growing, but the good bacteria will thrive.